← Articles

 Path B: Alice goes silent.
 Bob requests release.
 The Referee's AI checks the tracking data: "Delivered — signed by J. SMITH on July 5."
 Good enough.
 Bob gets paid.

-**Path C: Nothing confirms delivery.** Tracking doesn't show delivered.
+Path C: Nothing confirms delivery.
+Tracking doesn't show delivered.
 Alice never confirms.
-Money stays locked.
-Eventually the contract expires and Alice can claim a refund.
+Contract stays active.
+Eventually the contract expires and Alice can claim a refund (0.5% fee; the 3% arbitration profit is refunded because arbitration never occurred).
 Bob shipped without reliable tracking and lost.
 This is by design — it's why we require tracking numbers.

-The ownership code (*notary secret*) is what makes contracts work like cash.
+The ownership code (Witness secret) is what makes contracts work like cash.

 When you hold a dollar bill, you don't need anyone's permission to hand it to someone.
 You just hand it over.